campact/osxcrossfix/README.md

 This problem is solved by bundling the most common signing authiorities' certificates into the binary and injecting them into the http.DefaultClient.

-The injection has a build constraint and will only occur when compiling for darwin while cgo is disabled.
+The package has a build constraint and will be completely empty unless compiling for darwin while cgo is disabled.
 An underscore import

     import _ "github.com/voxelbrain/osxcrossfix"

 is therefore always safe to do.